GiangNguyenn/3b-bar-jukebox/docs/track-suggestions-user-stories.md

 - [ ] User can select from a dropdown list of available genres
 - [ ] Dropdown supports search/filter within genres
 - [ ] Dropdown shows loading state while fetching genres
+- [ ] Multiple genres may be selected
 - [ ] Dropdown has a clear button to reset selection
 - [ ] Selection persists across sessions
 - [ ] UI updates to show relevant fields based on genre selection